daattali/beautiful-jekyll/covid-policy.md

 ### Option 2 - Recently Vaccinated

-You have completed an initial vaccine series by the timeframe listed below.
+You have completed an initial vaccine series by the time frame listed below.
 This section only applies if you have received your last vaccine dose too recently (after the above dates) to be eligible for the booster before Fur Squared.

 | Pfizer or Moderna (mRNA) | Johnson & Johnson / Janssen |
 | :---: | :---: |